About this course

 Possible activities

-Meet scholars and researchers at the University of Helsinki to learn about current research and developments in environmental engineering
+• Meet scholars at the University of Bergen and other research institutions to learn about current research and developments in environmental engineering

 Short Study Tour